X-Vine Models for Multivariate Extremes: Vine decompositions of tail copula densities

-The function $\xdf$ is thus completely specified by the two bivariate tail copula densities $\xdf_{12}$ and $\xdf_{23}$ and the bivariate copula density $c_{13;2}$.
-In Theorem~\ref{thm:xvineconstruct} below, this construction principle is lifted to higher dimensions. \end{example}
+The function $\xdf$ is thus completely specified by the two bivariate tail copula densities $\xdf_{12}$ and $\xdf_{23}$ and one bivariate copula density $c_{13;2}$. \chng{The form~\eqref{eq:decomp3} was already discovered for tail copula densities of D-vine copulas in \cite{li2013extremal}.} \end{example}

 By Propositions~\ref{prop:scdiri} and~\ref{prop:hr}, the scaled extremal Dirichlet model (including the logistic, negative logistic and extremal Dirichlet models) and the Hüsler--Reiss family have conditional copula densities $c_{I;J}(\point;\bx_J)$ that always satisfy the simplifying assumption.
 As a consequence, they are examples of X-vine tail copula densities too, and this along any regular vine sequence.